aherbert/gdsc-smlm/docs/index.rst

    * - :ref:`calibration_plugins:EM-Gain PMF`
      - Displays a plot of the probability mass function (PMF) of the expected value of a pixel on an EM-CCD camera given an average number of photons.

+   * - :ref:`calibration_plugins:sCMOS Analysis`
+     - Analyse the per pixel offset, variance and gain from a sCMOS camera.

+   * - :ref:`calibration_plugins:Camera Model Analysis`
+     - Model the on-chip amplification from an EM-CCD camera, CCD or sCMOS camera.

+   * - :ref:`calibration_plugins:Camera Model Fisher Information Analysis`
+     - Model the Fisher information from an EM-CCD camera, CCD or sCMOS camera.

+   * - :ref:`calibration_plugins:Camera Model Manager`
+     - Allows management of per-pixel camera models for the fitting configuration.

    * - :ref:`calibration_plugins:Diffusion Rate Test`
      - Simulate molecule diffusion and fit a graph of mean-squared displacement to determine the diffusion coefficient.

-   * - :ref:`calibration_plugins:Trace Diffusion`
-     - Trace molecules through consecutive frames.
-Mean-squared displacement analysis is performed on the traces to calculate a diffusion coefficient.

-   * - :ref:`calibration_plugins:Trace Diffusion (Multi)`
-     - Allows the ``Trace Diffusion`` plugin to be run with multiple input datasets .
+.. index:: tool plugins

 Tool plugins
 ------------